Bag-Labs/greenhouse-job-board/README.txt

 Current Features of the [greenhouse] shortcode:

+Filter the jobs displayed.
+These filters can be combined to create complex filters.

 Department Filtering

 *	Want to filter results by department?
+Show only one deparment or a couple?
+Exclude a whole department?
-Add the departmentfilter attribute.
+*	Add the `department_filter` attribute: `[greenhouse department_filter="Value1|Value2"]`
-*	ex. [greenhouse departmentfilter="Value1|Value2"]
-*	supports multiple values, pipe-delimited
+*	supports single or multiple values, pipe-delimited
+*	supports either using the department name OR the department id as the value.
-*	supports single negated value - Excludes this department and shows all others. (example: departmentfilter="-Value3")
+*	supports single negated value - Excludes this department and shows all others. (example: `department_filter="-Value3"`)

+Job Filtering

+*	Want to filter results by job?
+Show only specific jobs?
+Exclude specific jobs?
+*	Add the `job_filter` attribute: `[greenhouse job_filter="Value1|Value2"]`
+*	supports single or multiple values, pipe-delimited
+*	supports either using the job title OR the job id as the value.
+*	supports single negated value - Excludes this job and shows all others. (example: `job_filter="-Value3"`)

+Filters coming soon:

+*	Office Filter
+*	Location Filter

 Hiding Forms

-*	If you don't want application forms to show up and simply want to display listings, simply add the hideforms attribute
+*	If you don't want application forms to show up and simply want to display listings, simply add the `hide_forms` attribute
-*	ex. [greenhouse hideforms="true"]
+*	ex. `[greenhouse hide_forms="true"]`

 == Installation ==